 The Company continued with its drive to institutionalise and upgrade its HR processes to help build a more robust workforce capable of managing dynamic and growing business needs.
-In particular, it focused on improving its processes related to Integrated Development, Performance Management, Succession Planning and Recruitment.
+In particular, it focused on improving its processes related Integrated Development, to Performance Management, Succession Planning and Recruitment.

 During 2017-18, on an average, 3.5 mandays of training was imparted.
-The training needs are identified based on self-assessment, L+1 assessment,
+The training needs are identified based on selfassessment, L+1 assessment,